Skip to main content

 Available types

-XGBoost Operator comes with 2 types: Master and Worker.
+XGBoost Operator comes with only one type: worker.
 At least 1 worker must be set.

 Environment variables injected by the operator